The DIY Website Trap: Why Solopreneurs Waste Months on Wix and Squarespace

 Common time sinks:

 Wix and Squarespace feel cheap because the monthly price is low.
+The real cost is your time.

 | Option | Cash cost | Typical time cost | What happens |